-Written by David Evans, PhD, MBA Posted on November 20, 2014
+Written by David Evans, PhD, MBA Last modified on October 11, 2017

 “20/20” lingo is practically part of our culture these days, but how many people actually know what it means?
 A myriad of television shows and companies — with nothing to do with eye care — call themselves “20/20 this” and “20/20 that.”(To get my drain fixed last week, I called 20/20 Plumbing.)
 The expression is clearly seen as a superlative, like “hindsight is always 20/20.”
 So it might surprise you learn that it’s really not a superlative, it’s the average.